-A Field Inventory Review should consist of on site visits of randomly selected section locations (The HPMS Software will provide a tool to do this) to verify that the data reported represents current conditions and is accurately coded in the State's most recent HPMS submittal.
+A Field Inventory Review should consist of a mixture of onsite visits and remotely viewed, randomly selected section locations (See your HPMS coach for help if needed, selecting the random samples) to verify that the data reported represents current conditions and is accurately coded in the State's most recent HPMS submittal.
 This is most effective if conducted jointly with the State to add credibility to the findings and to discuss conditions and interpretations as they occur in the field.
 The HPMS training materials or web site can be used as guidance in the proper coding of data items.

-A check should be made on a minimum of 30 sample and 30 full extents sections divided evenly between Interstate, Non-Interstate NHS, and other arterial and collector systems.
+A check should be made on a minimum of 30 sample and 30 TOPS (potential samples, see HPMS Field Manual) sectionsdivided between Interstate, Non-Interstate NHS, and other arterial and collector systems.
 All visible section information should be verified and the State should provide evidence of non-visible data items.
-Both field visits and remote viewing (e.g. photolog, aerial photos, Google Earth etc.) methods should be used in the review of the roadways.
+Both field visits and remote viewing (e.g. photolog, aerial photos, Google Earth etc.) methods should be used for the review of the roadways.
 If the Samples are reviewed remotely, care must be taken to make sure that the source material is concurrent with the year of the data reviewed.

 The findings should be discussed and presented to the State to determine if procedure changes are necessary for the collection, processing, or coding of specific data items.
 Discuss responses to your findings and what actions will be taken for resolution.